Quasicrystal kirigami: Deployable quasicrystal design

-Our starting point is an aperiodic quasicrystal tiling pattern which we need to make deployable by choosing to cut it along appropriate edges to articulate the structure while keeping it as a single connected whole.
-Here we show that we can achieve deployability and also achieve \textit{symmetry-preserving} patterns, with the special quasicrystal rotation orders preserved upon deployment in all three approaches.
+Our starting point is an aperiodic quasicrystal tiling pattern, which we seek to make deployable by cutting it along appropriate edges to articulate the structure while keeping it as a single connected whole.
+Here we show that we can achieve deployable \textit{symmetry-preserving} patterns, with the special quasicrystal rotation orders preserved upon deployment in all three approaches.
 Moreover, we focus on the design of \textit{rigid-deployable} quasicrystal patterns, in which all tiles do not undergo any bending or shearing throughout deployment.

 A helpful way to think about a kirigami pattern's structure is to consider its lattice representation, a graph where each tile is represented by a node.
 An edge between two nodes exists if their corresponding tiles are connected by a shared vertex around which both tiles can rotate freely.
 A pattern is rigidly deployable if it can be pulled apart along cuts so that tiles rotate away from each other and the pattern's enclosed area increases without compromising tiles' rigidity.
 As discussed in~\cite{liu2021wallpaper}, 3-cycles in the lattice representation of a pattern cannot be rigidly deployed.